Shopify/shopify-cli/docs/index.md

 ## Project types

-The CLI can create and help manage different kinds of Shopify projects.
-There are two types of projects you can create:
+The CLI can help you create and manage different kinds of Shopify app projects.
+There are two types you can create:

-1. Node.js app --
+1. Node.js app
 2. Ruby on Rails app

 The `create` command will scaffold a new Shopify project in your current active directory and generate all the necessary starter files.